 Asian Pantry Essentials – Your Must-Have Asian Ingredients

 Chinkiang vinegar is another one of my Asian pantry essentials you must have in your pantry.
-The black vinegar is used in many much-loved Chinese dishes such as bang bang chicken, chao shou or Sichuan pork wontons, and dan dan noodles (recipe coming soon).
+The black vinegar is used in many much-loved Chinese dishes such as bang bang chicken and dan dan noodles (recipe coming soon).
 Chinkiang vinegar is also used as a key ingredient in many sauces such as the one for fish-fragrant eggplant, which we hope to do a recipe on soon as well.
+In the meantime, you can use your chinkiang vinegar in this chao shou or Sichuan pork wontons recipe:

 CHILLI BEAN PASTE – DOUBANJIANG